viraldog/Coding_Fundamentals_ASPIRE/README.md

 # Coding Fundamentals ASPIRE GitHub

 Welcome to our  coding workshop!
 This repo contains all of our lessons and activities!
-You can always come back to this on your own, and review what we went over at any point
+You can always come back to this on your own, and review what we went over at any point!

+In this ASPIRE, we are going to be learning core programming skills in Python, problem-solving, and gaining some great exposure to advanced ideas within programming to best prepare you for your future in computer science!

+Where: The EDGE Lab

+When:

+Mondays:  7:15 - 8:15 am

+Fridays:   8:30 - 9:30 am

 ## How To Use For The First Time